 Introduction to B Tree in Data Structure

-B-Tree is a data structure that stores data and allows operations such as searching, insertion, and deletion systematically.
-There are certain aspects associated with B-Tree, which deal with the tree in its balanced form.
+B-Tree is a data structure that systematically stores data and allows operations such as searching, insertion, and deletion.
+Certain aspects are associated with B-Tree, which deals with the tree in its balanced form.
 So, for having the balanced tree, there should be n/2 keys in each node, n being the B-Tree order.
 The other considerations are as follows.

 - All leaf nodes must be present at the same level.

-- There can be at maximum n – 1 key for all nodes.
+- There can be a maximum of n – 1 key for all nodes.

 - There are at least two children for the root.